eslint/eslint/docs/rules/quote-props.md

+# quote-props

-# require quotes around object literal property names (quote-props)
+Requires quotes around object literal property names.

 Object literal property names can be defined in two ways: using literals or using strings.
 For example, these two objects are equivalent: